IBM/pyCSM/docs/index.rst

    for all subsequent calls to the server.

-   The caller can pass in the authentication information once during the init and then calls to methods withing that class will ensure a token is obtained or automatically renewed.
+   The caller can pass in the authentication information once during the init and then calls to methods withing that class will ensure a token is obtained or **automatically renewed**.

    **It is recommended that you use the client classes so that you do not have to manage the authorization in your code.**